 Spianata Castelletto:

-Top Attractions Near Genoa Port
+Best Things to See Near Genoa Port

-Visit the Genoa Aquarium:
+Visit the Aquarium

 This is one of the largest aquariums in Europe and sits right in the port area.
 So, it’s a great choice if you want to stay close to the ship while still seeing something world-class.

-Ride the Bigo Lift:
+Ride the Bigo Lift

 Take a ride on this panoramic lift for a 360-degree view of the harbor and the surrounding hills.
 At the same time, it only takes a few minutes and gives you a better sense of the city’s layout.

-Palazzi dei Rolli Tour:
+Palazzi dei Rolli Tour

 Walk along Via Garibaldi and step into the courtyards of these grand palaces.
 Many are now museums or public buildings, so you can explore them on your own for free or a small fee.